 Despite collagen being synonymous with a more youthful appearance, one of its most important jobs is to keep our bones and connective tissue in optimal working conditions.
 These benefits are sometimes overlooked, but they shouldn’t be, considering that we use these body parts every day and are rightfully in need of an extra TLC.

 At the gym, most people solely focus on building muscle.
 But our collagen-rich tendons, ligaments, bones and connective tissue are actually what enables our bodies to get stronger.
 If you want to lift heavier weights, then you’ll need to have stronger supporting structures.
 That’s where Vital Proteins come in.

 collagen for joints, muscles & ligaments**

 Ligaments, joints and tendons are all part of the intricate matrix in our body largely consisting of collagen.
-Eating a healthy diet, getting plenty of exercise and including foods rich in collagen are a few ways to help keep these important parts of our bodies well-oiled and strong.
+Eating a healthy diet (boswellia extract is a popular addition, too), getting plenty of exercise and including foods rich in collagen are a few ways to help keep these important parts of our bodies well-oiled and strong.

 Our wide variety of products replace what modern food processing has removed from our diets by restoring and promoting collagen production, which is the key to muscle and ligament health.
 After an intense workout, it's this fact alone that helps you push harder, farther and longer, getting you back on your feet and helping you dig deeper into every bit of movement.